NickPancakes/j-archive-play-along/README.md

 - Comments made during the game are indicated by a `✱` and are revealed on mouse-over.

 ### TODO

-- Constestants' Final Jeopardy wagers and answers.
+- Double Jeopardy Wager Amounts

 ## Screenshots